raemadeline/css-for-engineers/articles/selectors.md

-# A Crash Course in CSS Selectors
+# A Crash Course in CSS Selectors: Part 1

 <!-- TODO(maddie): more of an intro -->

 ## The Building Blocks

-To get started, there are four kinds of selectors in CSS that are the building blocks for everything else, classes, ids, elements, and the universal selector.
+To get started, there are four kinds of selectors in CSS that are the building blocks for everything else: classes, ids, elements, and the universal selector.
 They are the atoms and every other selector is a molecule made up of these parts.

 ### `.class`